RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 **Example**:

 Two packets are transmitted on the demo below.
-During transparent transmission mode, there is no string shown on the payload sent.
+During a transparent transmission mode, there is no string shown on the payload sent.
 ```
 ATD